artparks/replaceholder/README.md

 So you would work on the above dummy markup to build your template and then run this Grunt plugin over your template files to replace any elements with a `data-replaceholder` attribute with the corresponding template tag that should actually be there.

-At some point I'll build a Yo generator that will help scaffold an entire Zendesk theme dev environment as it'd be pretty useful and I've done a lot of the legwork towards it.

 ## Getting Started
 This plugin requires Grunt.